gabekole/FlappyBird/README.md

 ## Flappy Bird Clone

-### This project is a clone of the popular mobile game "flappy bird" to be played in the browser.
+### A game designed for the web that runs on desktop and mobile browsers.
+Inspired by the popular mobile game "Flappy bird".

 <a href="https://gabekole.github.io/FlappyBird">